Olivier-David Benoît

 Olivier-David Benoît was a first generation labour leader who believed in the ideals espoused by the Knights and worked to give working people a societal voice.
 In a notable case, Benoît appeared before the Royal Commission on the Relations of Capital and Labor in Canada chaired by James Sherrard Armstrong.
-In that appearance he was to make his case about the conditions faced by workers in the boot and shoe industry.
+He made a strong case about the need to improve conditions workers in the boot and shoe industry were facing.